RADAR Conference Rennes 2024

 About Us

 The Sondra Laboratory emerged through the collaboration of four organizations already interconnected through independent partnerships.
-Its acronym, a fusion of Supélec ONERA NUS DSO Research Alliance, signifies the convergence of Singapore and France in advancing fundamental research endeavors in the realms of electromagnetism and signal processing applied to radar.
+Its acronym, a fusion of Supélec ONERA NUS DSO Research Alliance, signifies the convergence of Singapore and France in advancing fundamental research in electromagnetism and signal processing applied to radar.

 Our Research